reillypascal/personalsite-ssg/pages/posts/2025/08/plugins-for-everyone-crossplatform-juce-with-cmake-github-actions.md

 ## Linux Build Issues

 Frustratingly, this all works perfectly for Mac and Windows, but gives me a perplexing issue on Linux.
 The GitHub action works without issue on all OSes.
-However, when I use [pluginval](https://github.com/Tracktion/pluginval) to validate the Linux build, I get the following error for both the “open plugin (cold)” and “open plugin (warm)” tests:
+However, when I use [pluginval](https://github.com/Tracktion/pluginval) to validate the Linux build on Debian 12.11, I get the following error for both the “open plugin (cold)” and “open plugin (warm)” tests:

 ```sh
 !!!
 Test 1 failed: Expected value: , Actual value: Unable to load VST-3 plug-in file
 !!!
 Test 2 failed: Unable to create juce::AudioPluginInstance
 ```

-When I try to load the plugin in REAPER, the DAW detects that the plugin exists but won't load it.
+When I try to load the plugin in REAPER (same distro/version), the DAW detects that the plugin exists but won't load it.
 However, if I manually compile on my Debian laptop using CMake, everything works fine!
 The only other clue I've been able to find is that the VST3 `RSAlgorithmicVerb.so` file is significantly bigger when I use the GitHub action than when I manually compile it—31.9 MB, instead of 5.1 MB.
 At this point, I've decided to manually compile the Linux version, although I would very much like to figure this issue out, if anyone has any idea!

 ## Wrapping Up